-- 5.15 The Basement Construction Plan should be prepared to a Detailed Proposals Stage (equivalent to RIBA stage D) as set out in the Service of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition). - 5.16 Applicants are required to submit a consultation statement providing evidence of consultation with neighbours prior to the application, any comments received and any changes made to the application in light of those comments. - 5.17 During consideration of any basement construction plan, the Plan recommends that Camden fully disclose all relevant information with the neighbours and their experts with sufficient time to comment.
-All comments from the neighbours and their experts should be considered by Camden's independent experts. - 5.18 The Basement Construction Plan will be produced by a suitably qualified engineer, and include the relationship between permanent and temporary works and how vertical and lateral loads are to be supported.
+- 5.15 The Basement Construction Plan should be prepared to a Detailed Proposals Stage (equivalent to RIBA stage D) as set out in the Service of ACE (Association of Consultancy and Engineering) Agreement 1: Design, 2009 Edition).
+Development proposals close to London Underground tunnels or other infrastructure which might interact or conflict with them must be referred to Transport for London, with details of all construction proposals and methodology. - 5.16 Applicants are encouraged to submit a consultation statement providing evidence of consultation with neighbours prior to the application, any comments received and any changes made to the application in light of those comments. - 5.17 During consideration of any basement construction plan, the Plan recommends that Camden fully disclose all relevant information with the neighbours and their experts with sufficient time to comment. - 5.18 The Basement Construction Plan will be produced by a suitably qualified engineer, and include the relationship between permanent and temporary works and how vertical and lateral loads are to be supported.